reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/ui/plugins/c8y_ui_plugins_create.md

 ---
-category: microservices
+category: plugins
-title: c8y microservices create
+title: c8y ui plugins create
 ---
-Create microservice
+Create/Update UI plugin and version

 ### Synopsis

-Create a new microservice or update the application binary of an existing microservice
+Create a new UI plugin or update the binary of an existing UI plugin

-Note: Named lookups of microservices will only include microservices which
+Notes
+* If the given file has a space in the filename, then it will be copied to a temp location and the spaces will be replaced with underscores otherwise the server will reject the file upload

 ```
-c8y microservices create [flags]
+c8y ui plugins create [flags]
 ```

 ### Examples

 ```
-$ c8y microservices create --file ./myapp.zip
+$ c8y ui plugins create --file ./myapp.zip --tag latest
-Create new microservice
+Create new ui plugin from a file and tag it as the latest

-$ c8y microservices create --name my-application --file ./myapp.zip
+$ c8y ui plugins create --name my-plugin --file ./myapp.zip
-Create or update a microservice using an explicit name
+Create or update a ui plugin using an explicit name

+$ c8y ui plugins create --file ./myapp.zip --name my-plugin --version 1.0.0 --tag latest --tag stable-v1
+Create/update a ui plugin and override the name and version

-$ c8y microservices create --file ./manifest/cumulocity.json
+$ c8y ui plugins create --file "https://github.com/SoftwareAG/cumulocity-remote-access-cloud-http-proxy/releases/download/v2.5.0/cloud-http-proxy-ui.zip"
-Create or update an existing microservice using it's manifest file.
-This will set the requiredRoles and roles defined in the given manifest file
+Create/update a ui plugin from a URL

 ```

 ### Options

 ```
       --availability string        Access level for other tenants.
-Possible values are : MARKET, PRIVATE (default)
+Possible values are : MARKET, SHARED, PRIVATE (default)
       --contextPath string         contextPath of the hosted application.
 Required when application type is HOSTED
   -d, --data stringArray           static data to be applied to body. accepts json or shorthand json, i.e. --data 'value1=1,my.nested.value=100'
-      --file string                Microservice file to be uploaded (or Cumulocity.json) file
+      --file string                UI plugin file to be uploaded file
   -h, --help                       help for create
       --key string                 Shared secret of application
       --name string                Name of application
       --processingMode string      Cumulocity processing mode
       --resourcesUrl string        URL to application base directory hosted on an external server.
 Required when application type is HOSTED
-      --skipSubscription           Skip microservice subscription when creating the new microservice
-      --skipUpload                 Skip uploading the binary to the platform
+      --tags strings               Tags.
+Include 'latest' to change the activeVersionId of the application
       --template string            Body template
       --templateVars stringArray   Body template variables
+      --version string             Plugin version
 ```

 ### Options inherited from parent commands